-Keeping a journal encourages you to take responsibility for your own progress and success..
+Keeping a journal encourages you to take responsibility for your own progress and success...

-- You will be given a diary to help you track your attendance, scores, and preparation time.
+- You will be given a diary to help you track your study time and scores.
 Completing the diary is optional.
-However, if you ever wish to discuss your grade with me, you will be required to bring your up-to-date diary with you. - You will complete self-assessment questionnaires regarding your study habits, including identifying suggestions for improvement and mistakes to avoid repeating.
+However, if you ever wish to discuss your grade with me, you will be required to bring your completed up-to-date diary with you. - You will also be given self-assessment questionnaires regarding your study habits, including identifying suggestions for improvement and mistakes to avoid repeating. - At the end of the quarter, you will complete a personal development exercise regarding beneficial and detrimental study habits.